Current ratio: What it is, formula, and how to use it

 What is a good current ratio for small businesses?

-A current ratio between 1.5 and 3.0 is generally considered good for most small businesses.
-This range shows you can cover short-term debts while maintaining enough working capital for operations.
+A current ratio between 1.5 and 2.5 is generally good for most small businesses.
+This range shows you can cover short-term debts while keeping enough working capital for daily operations.

 What does a current ratio of 2.5 mean?

-A current ratio of 2.5 means you have $2.50 in current assets for every $1.00 of current liabilities.
-This indicates strong liquidity and the ability to easily meet short-term obligations.
+A ratio of 2.5 means you have $2.50 in current assets for every $1.00 of current liabilities.
+This indicates strong liquidity and the ability to meet short-term obligations comfortably.

 Is a current ratio of 1.0 acceptable for my business?

-A current ratio of 1.0 is the minimum acceptable level, showing you can just cover current liabilities.
-While not ideal, it's manageable if you have predictable cash flow and good relationships with suppliers and lenders.
+A ratio of 1.0 is the minimum acceptable level, meaning you can just cover current liabilities with no cushion.
+It's manageable if you have predictable cash flow and strong supplier relationships, but leaves little room for unexpected expenses.

 Disclaimer